NannyML/nannyml/docs/tutorials/performance_calculation/binary_performance_calculation/standard_metric_calculation.rst

 -----------

 If we decide further investigation is needed, the :ref:`Data Drift<data-drift>` functionality can help us to see what feature changes may be contributing to any performance changes.
+We can also plot the realized performance and :ref:`compare it with the estimated results<compare_estimated_and_realized_performance>`.

 It is also wise to check whether the model's performance is satisfactory according to business requirements.
 This is an ad-hoc investigation that is not covered by NannyML.